A7E7/data-visualizer/README.md

 I've started with setting up the pages.
 I've decided to go with bootstrap as CSS framework and set up a quick navbar using React Router.

-Afterwards, I've implemented displaying the sample data.
+Afterward, I've implemented displaying the sample data.
 I've decided to put the sample data into the project and not fetch it dynamically to avoid disabling CORS.

-As suggested in the test description, I've added a "Render Data" (Start) button to actively start the displaying of the data.
+As suggested in the test description, I've added a "Render Data" (Start) button to display the data actively.
-I've also added a "Reset" and "Clear Cache" buttons for easier testing.
+I've also added "Reset" and "Clear Cache" buttons for easier testing.

 I've looked into multiple ways to measure rendering performance.
 I've first stumbled across the React Performance Tools: https://reactjs.org/docs/perf.html
 I've decided not to use them as they are deprecated and instead use the simple Profiler API: https://reactjs.org/docs/profiler.html
-To avoid having to pass data from the data page to the performance page, I've directly implemented the "persisting measurements"-extension and store the measurements inside the local storage.
+To avoid passing data from the data page to the performance page, I've directly implemented the "persisting measurements"-extension and stored the measurements inside the local storage.

 Loading the data from storage and displaying it in a table was straightforward.